-Spouses of ARNG Soldiers that were reassigned from a duty station in one state to another on or after 12 December 2017, and movement of the Soldier's dependents is authorized, qualify for up to \$500 reimbursement in qualified relicensing costs with each reassignment.
+Spouses of ARNG Soldiers that were reassigned from one state to another on or after 12 December 2017, and movement of dependents is authorized, qualify for up to \$1,000 reimbursement in qualified relicensing costs.
 This program only applies to Title 10/32 AGR/AD (IDT not authorized).
 The program pays exam, license/certification, and registration fees.
-To qualify, the spouse must have held the license/certification at a previous duty station.
-For additional information go to: https://myseco.military-onesource.mil/portal/article/licensure-reimbursement-pcs-moves
+Spouse must have held the license/certification at a previous duty station.